-Western International University (WIU) welcomes applications from all students qualified to achieve the University's educational goals without regard to gender, race, creed, age, disability, national origin, or religious belief.
+Western International University (WIU) welcomes applications from all students qualified to achieve the University's educational goals, without regard to gender, race, creed, age, disability, national origin, or religious belief.

 Since coursework at WIU begins monthly, applications and registrations are accepted on an ongoing basis.
 Early submission is encouraged to allow sufficient time to process application materials.
 International students should begin the process well in advance of intended start date.
 A minimum of three months is recommended.

-Students must complete all application requirements before being considered for admitted status.
-All students applying for admission to the University have the responsibility of submitting a complete and accurate application package including all academic and professional credentials required.
+Students must complete all application requirements before being considered for admission.
+All students applying for admission must submit a complete and accurate application package including all required academic and professional credentials.
 Applications to the University are considered current for 12 months from the date of submission.
-Admission requirements must be met within 12 months of application date.
-Should this not occur, students will be notified in writing and must reapply to continue the admission process.
+Admission requirements must be met within 12 months of this date.
+Should this not occur, students will be notified in writing and must reapply for the application process to continue.
 Special consideration is given to applicants who are active service members or reservists called to active duty.

-Western International University recognizes, for admission and transfer credit purposes, only coursework attempted and credit earned at regionally accredited (or equivalent) colleges and universities.
+For admission and transfer credit purposes, the University recognizes only coursework from and credits earned at regionally or nationally accredited (or equivalent) colleges and universities.